cvlmtg/monarc/docs/usage.md

 ## Hooks

-MONARC provides some hooks to access its state:
+MONARC provides some hooks to access its state on every functional component of your application:

 - **useStore**